How can I overcome my fear of public speaking?

 - Focus on your material, not on your audience.
 People mainly pay attention to new information — not how it's presented.
 They may not notice your nervousness.
 If audience members do notice that you're nervous, they may root for you and want your presentation to be a success.

-- Don't be afraid of a moment of silence.
-If you lose track of what you're saying or you begin to feel nervous and your mind goes blank, it can seem like you've stopped talking for an eternity.
-But in reality, it's probably only a few seconds.
+- Don't fear a moment of silence.
+If you lose track of what you're saying or start to feel nervous and your mind goes blank, it may seem like you've been silent for an eternity.
+In reality, it's probably only a few seconds.
 Even if it's longer, it's likely your audience won't mind a pause to consider what you've been saying.
-This might be a good time to take a few slow, deep breaths.
+Just take a few slow, deep breaths.

 - Recognize your success.
 After your speech or presentation, give yourself a pat on the back.
 It may not have been perfect, but chances are you're far more critical of yourself than your audience is.
-Everyone makes mistakes during speeches or presentations.
+See if any of your specific worries actually occurred.
+Everyone makes mistakes.
 Look at any mistakes you made as an opportunity to improve your skills.

 - Get support.
 Join a group that offers support for people who have difficulty with public speaking.
 One effective resource is Toastmasters, a nonprofit organization with local chapters that focuses on training people in speaking and leadership skills.

 If you can't overcome your fear with practice alone, consider seeking professional help.
-Cognitive behavioral therapy can be a successful treatment for reducing fear of public speaking.
+Cognitive behavioral therapy is a skills-based approach that can be a successful treatment for reducing fear of public speaking.

 As another option, your doctor may prescribe a calming medication that you take before public speaking.
-For example, beta blockers (usually used to treat high blood pressure and certain heart conditions) have been shown to help.
-Some beta blockers are more effective than others.
 If your doctor prescribes a medication, try it before your speaking engagement to see how it affects you.

 Nervousness or anxiety in certain situations is normal, and public speaking is no exception.
 Known as performance anxiety, other examples include stage fright, test anxiety and writer's block.
-However, people with severe, debilitating performance anxiety that includes anxiety in other social situations may have social anxiety disorder (also called social phobia).
-Social anxiety disorder may require treatment with medications, talk therapy (psychotherapy) or a combination of the two.
+But people with severe performance anxiety that includes significant anxiety in other social situations may have social anxiety disorder (also called social phobia).
+Social anxiety disorder may require cognitive behavioral therapy, medications or a combination of the two.